conor-mccullough/vault-api/golang/golang-oidc-auth-failures/README.md

 ### Reproduction details and results

-Compaping an OIDC auth success via the command line (which is essentially just a wrapper around the API) with a failed attempt by the Golang script highlighted key differences in the requests being made.
+Comparing an OIDC auth success via the command line (which is essentially just a wrapper around the API) with a failed attempt by the Golang script highlighted key differences in the requests being made.

 Ultimately the `path` being used by the customer was incorrect.